juangamella/aicp/README.md

 ## Feedback

-If you need assistance or have feedback, you are more than welcome to write an email to [juan.gamella@stat.math.ethz.ch](mailto:juan.gamella@stat.math.ethz.ch)!.
+If you need assistance or have feedback, you are more than welcome to write me an [email](mailto:juan.gamella@stat.math.ethz.ch) :)